jacobweiss2305/bible-rag/README.md

 # bible-rag
-Testing different rag methods on the bible
+Question and answering using unsupervised cluster rag methods on the bible

 ## Setup